xz/fonts/CONTRIBUTING.md

 7. Move the `.woff` and `.woff2` files to `/fonts/serve/src/font-name`
 8. Move the `.css` file to `/fonts/serve` and rename to `font-name.css`
 9. Open the `.css` file.
 Do a find-and-replace for all instances of `url('`, and replace it with `url('src/font-name/`.
 Use the same font name as above.

+You're done!
+Thanks x100 for contributing.
+Push your PR and I'll review it ASAP.